 Natylie Baldwin is author of The View from Moscow: Understanding Russia and U.S.-Russia Relations available in e-book and print.
 She has traveled throughout western Russia since 2015 and has written several articles based on her conversations and interviews with a cross-section of Russians.
 She blogs at Natyliesbaldwin.com.

-Natylie Baldwin is co-author of Ukraine: Zbig's Grand Chessboard & How the West Was Checkmated, available from Tayen Lane Publishing.
-Her fiction and nonfiction have appeared in various publications including Sun Monthly, Dissident Voice, Energy Bulletin, Newtopia Magazine, The Common Line, New York Journal of Books and The Lakeshore.
-She lives in the San Francisco Bay Area.
+Natylie is also co-author of Ukraine: Zbig's Grand Chessboard & How the West Was Checkmated.
+Her fiction and nonfiction have appeared in various publications including Consortium News, Sun Monthly, Dissident Voice, Energy Bulletin, Newtopia Magazine, The Common Line, New York Journal of Books and The Lakeshore.
+She lives in Portland, Oregon.

 It's a shame that the Cold War and Washington's post-Cold War triumphalism have undermined our ability to acknowledge the sacrifices and achievements of the Soviet Union when we were allied against the Nazis.

 (11 comments) SHARE Monday, May 8, 2017 Greetings from Moscow